Explore Porto, Portugal: Top Attractions and Things to Do

 Since it comes at my favorite price tag, and encompasses many of my interests: photography, architecture, and views, I decided to visit while in Porto and curating a list of free things to do in Porto.

 Housed in an old jail, and still featuring much of the original design, the Portuguese Centre of Photography is absolutely worth a visit.
-I thought I would be in and out in about 30 minutes, but ended up spending well over an hour in this Porto site.
+I thought I would be in and out of this hidden gem in Porto in about 30 minutes, but ended up spending well over an hour.
 The building itself is really cool, but the exhibits are also interesting and offer a wide variety of historic and modern pieces and information.

 The top floor offers some of the most beautiful views in Porto!